5.5. comp neuro#

 voltage-gated (active - provide gain; might not require active ATP, other channels are all passive)

-different things realted by the Boltzmann distr. (ex. distr of air molecules vs elevation.
+Boltzmann distr. models many things (ex. distr of air molecules vs elevation.
 Subject to gravity and diffusion upwards since theyâre colliding)

 nernst potential